juiceinc/recipe/docs/contributing/development.rst

 * CompareRecipe
 * BlendRecipe

-A checklist of adding an extension.
+When adding an extension, do the following.

-- [] Add extension to src/extensions.py
+1) Add extension to src/extensions.py
-- [] Add tests to tests/test_extensions.py, cover 100% of extension function
-     and test that the extension doesn't interfere with other extensions
+2) Add tests to tests/test_extensions.py, cover 100% of extension function and test that the extension doesn't interfere with other extensions
-- [] Make sure your extension code passes flake8
+3) Make sure your extension code passes flake8
-- [] Add extension description to docs/tutorial.py
+4) Add extension description to docs/extensions/
-- [] Submit a PR!
+5) Submit a PR!

 ----------------------
 Adding New Ingredients